MicrosoftDocs/common-data-model-and-service/common-data-model/troubleshooting/log-code.md

 |**ErrPersistSymsEntityFetchError**| SDK logs this error when it fails to fetch entity before writing to SyMS because entity path was invalid.
 |**ErrPersistSymsEntityPathNull**| SDK logs this error when it fails to fetch entity before writing to SyMS because entity path was null.
 |**ErrPersistSymsPartitionNotSupported**| SDK logs this error while reading from SyMS when it encounters spark data partition which is not supported in CDM currently.
-|**ErrPersistSymsEntityDeclConversionFailure**| SDK logs this error when it fails to create an SyMS entity object from CDM entity declaration.
+|**ErrPersistSymsEntityDeclConversionFailure**| SDK logs this error when it fails to create an SyMS entity object from CDM entity declaration.Look for excpetion message and more error code on stack for root cause.
 |**ErrPersistSymsEntityDeclConversionException**| SDK logs this error when it fails to create an SyMS entity object from CDM entity declaration because of unexpected exception.
-Please check excpetion message.
+Please check exception message.
 |**ErrPersistSymsMultipleOrZeroTableDefinition**| SDK supports only one entity definition in document for CDM-SyMs conversion.
 |**ErrPersistSymsInvalidDbPropObject**| SDK logs this error when it gets null database or database location from SyMS.
-|**ErrPersistSymsInvalidDbObject**| SDK logs this error when it expect database type object but revieve different type of object from SyMS.
+|**ErrPersistSymsInvalidDbObject**| SDK logs this error when it expect database type object but receive different type of object other than table from SyMS.
-|**ErrPersistSymsStorageSourceTraitError**| SDK logs this error when is.storagesource trais is missing from manifest.
+|**ErrPersistSymsStorageSourceTraitError**| SDK logs this error when is.storagesource trait was missing from manifest.
 This trait is mandatory trait for writing into SyMS.
+To avoid this error please add this trait in manifest.
 |**ErrPersistSymsTableFormatTypeNotSupported**|  SDK logs this error when it encounters format type other than csv from SyMS.
-|**ErrPersistSymsTableInvalidDataLocation**| SDK logs this error when it find invalid or null data partitions or data partition pattern from SyMS.
+|**ErrPersistSymsTableInvalidDataLocation**| SDK logs this error when it find invalid or null data partitions or pattern from SyMS.
 |**ErrPersistSymsEntityDeclConversionFailure**| SDK logs this error when it finds that storage descriptor received from SyMS has empty source location.
 |**ErrPersistSymsUnknownDataFormat**| SDK logs this error when it could not find CDM-SyMS data format mapping for a data type.
 |**ErrPersistSymsUnsupportedCdmConversion**| SDK supports *.manifest.cdm.json or *.cdm.json file for SyMS.